ntnu-blackandbrown/clozet/README.md

 ### Environment Setup
 The project uses a `env.example` file as a template to understand what environment variables were needed.
 However, for running the application, you should:

-1. Use the `.env` file provided in blackboard
+1. Use the .env simulation file, thats .txt in blackboard, to fill in the environment variables
-2. Place this `.env` file in the `backend` directory
-3. Ensure the file is named exactly `.env` (not .env.txt or similar)

 The structure of the environment variables follows the template in `env.example`, which includes configuration for:
 - Cloudinary storage for image handling